 Big ticket items like sofas and furniture can all be found easily on the high street for a reasonable price.
-Shops like Next, Marks & Spencer and Debenhams all have brilliant homeware departments that clearly follow the trends and offer furniture that is family friendly as well.
+Shops like Next and Marks & Spencer have brilliant homeware departments that clearly follow the trends and offer furniture that is family-friendly as well.
 To personalise the furniture, you can choose from a range of fabrics and some shops are also selling handles and doorknobs that you can swap out to give your furniture more character.

 If you can, try to time your purchases with the sales.
-To save a bit more, you should have a look online to see if there are any vouchers available to get you a discount such as https://www.vouchercodespro.co.uk/debenhams.
+To save a bit more, you should have a look online to see if there are any vouchers available to get you a discount on sites like Topcashback.
 Don’t discount display furniture either as this often comes with a good price reduction.

 The Charity Shops

-While buying everything new is fine, character often comes from the things we inherit.
+While buying everything new is fine, the character often comes from the things we inherit.
 You will surely pick up a range of knick-knacks over the years that you have inherited from family or bought on holiday, but charity shops are also really good for this kind of thing.
-In fact, Oxfam has a huge online store bursting with unique and vintage treasures.
+And right now, they could really do with our support.